When He Points His Finger In My Face

 God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong.
 I Cor.
 1:27

-Jesus did not avoid arrogant people nor did He react to them by sinning in His heart.
+Jesus did not avoid arrogant people.
 The Pharisees get a bad wrap for collectively being on Jesus’ bad list.
 Not true.
-I can forget that Jesus grew up in synagogues and was constantly in the company of Pharisees and Sadducees.
+I can forget that Jesus grew up in synagogues and was constantly in the company of Pharisees.
 When He was twelve, He stayed in the temple to be in their company.
 And when He was in active ministry for the last three years of His life, He usually went where they were.
-Many were close-minded but many also believed.
+Many were close-minded but some believed.
 Therefore some of the Pharisees were saying, “This man is not from God because He does not keep the Sabbath.”
 But others were saying, “How can a man who is a sinner perform such signs?”
 And there was a division among them.
 John 9:16

-He recited the scriptures.
-He didn’t appear to say, “Well, you think this but I think that.)
+Recited the scriptures.
 He told them they didn’t know God.
 So Jesus proclaimed, as he taught in the temple, “He who sent me is true, and him you do not know.
 John 7:28

 If Only!